Comparing Types of ERP Systems for Your Organization

-- Oracle JD Edwards: Flexibility is the key for JD Edwards as a benefit to large companies.
+- Oracle JD Edwards: Flexibility is the key for JD Edwards as a benefit to large corporations or companies.
 JD Edwards can accommodate subsidiaries and various processes with its choice of modules, operating system and database, as well as running on-premise or in the cloud.
 Additionally, the software’s consistent look, end-user personalization and manual process automation allows employees across the organization to use the tool to its fullest potential.

 - SAP: The All-in-One and HANA systems from SAP are designed specifically for larger enterprises to manage the complexity and growth of a large business.
 SAP software is designed to handle high transactional volume with real-time visibility.
 HANA specifically is an in-memory data platform developed to process large amounts of data.

 One of the top ERP trends continues to be cloud-based software.
 As the buyer, you can determine how much of your software is hosted by your vendor and whether your data will be stored on site, in the cloud or a hybrid of both.
 Cloud ERP tends to have a lower upfront cost due to the subscription-type style of paying monthly for these services.